-For the New York Mets, it was hard not to get carried away in their negotiations with Ben Zobrist this past fall.
+For the New York Mets, it was hard not to get carried away in their negotiations with Ben Zobrist back in 2015.
 The utility player had a pivotal role in helping the Kansas City Royals defeat the Mets and win the 2015 World Series.
 When the 34-year-old Zobrist became a free agent, the Mets pursued him as their top target.

 Mets manager Terry Collins offered Zobrist a competitive salary, reportedly about $60 million over four years, and told him point-blank, “We want you,” according to the New York Times.
 The Mets were confident that Zobrist would be equally enthused.
 But as the negotiations dragged on, the Mets grew nervous, particularly because they had failed to cultivate an appealing backup plan in the event that another team lured Zobrist away.

 On December 8, the Mets’ fears were realized.
 At the Major League Baseball winter meetings in Nashville, Tennessee, the Chicago Cubs swooped in to sign Zobrist to a four-year, $56 million deal.
 Why the Cubs?
 Zobrist and his family had made a home in Nashville, and the commute to Chicago would be better than the one to New York.
 In addition, Zobrist had a strong relationship with Cubs manager Joe Maddon, forged during the years they worked for the Tampa Bay Rays.
 Not to mention, Zobrist could try to help the Cubs win their first World Series in more than 100 years.

 “I don’t think this was about the money,” Mets assistant general manager John Ricco told the press, citing Zobrist’s history with Maddon and New York’s distance from Nashville.
 “I think it was about finding a place that fit.”